Intemnets-Lab/VANET-Broadcast-Protocol/README.md

 ### Getting Started
 VBP provides example simulation scripts in it's directory that shows how to use add VBP routing capabilities to nodes.
 This is useful for a those without prior knowledge of ns-3.
+Only one example script can be activated at a time.
+Comment out the scripts you do not wish to run.

 For those who have used ns-3 previously, VBP can be added to simulation scripts in a similar manner to other routing protocols.
 After calling <code>VanetBroadcastHelper</code> users must set the broadcast area (BA).